Alvin Kamara Player Prop Bets for NFL Week 8 | New Orleans vs. Tampa Bay 10/31/2021

 Recent Performances

-- In last week's matchup with the Seahawks, Kamara rushed for 51 yards on 20 carries.
+- Last week against the Seahawks, Kamara ran for 51 yards on 20 carries.

-- He added 10 receptions for 128 yards and scored one touchdown in the passing game.
+- He chipped in with 10 receptions for 128 yards and scored one touchdown in the passing game.

-- In his last three games, Kamara has taken 62 carries for 242 yards (80.7 per game) and one touchdown.
+- Kamara has 242 yards on 62 carries (80.7 ypg) with one rushing touchdown over his last three games.

 Kamara's New Orleans Teammates